- Why Us

 These possible new hazards and hazardous situations also need to be estimated and evaluated.

 Sometimes additional risk controls are not practical.

-In these events, you have an opportunity to conduct a risk / benefit analysis where you compare the medical benefits of your device and the residual risks.
+In these events, you have an opportunity to conduct a benefit-risk analysis where you compare the medical benefits of your device and the residual risks.

-Evaluating risks and residual risks for individual hazards and hazardous situation is not enough.
+Evaluating risks and residual risks for individual hazards and hazardous situations is not enough.